 Pre-Conference Integration Training

-Advanced training is available to individuals who have read The Peacemaker, completed RW360’s online course, Discovering Relational Wisdom 3.0, and completed courses in conflict coaching and biblical mediation that have been developed by RW360 or one of our nine sister ministries, which include Alliance Peacemaking, Ambassadors of Reconciliation, Creative Conciliation, Crossroads Resolution Group LLC, ICC Peace, Live at Peace Ministries, Peacemaker Ministries, PeacePoint and PeaceWise.
+Advanced training is available to individuals who have read The Peacemaker, completed RW360’s online course, Discovering Relational Wisdom 3.0, and completed courses in conflict coaching and biblical mediation that have been developed by RW360 or one of our eight sister ministries, which include Alliance Peacemaking, Ambassadors of Reconciliation, Crossroads Resolution Group LLC, ICC Peace, Live at Peace Ministries, Peacemaker Ministries, PeacePoint and PeaceWise.

 Pre-conference training will run from 8:00 am to 4:00 pm on September 9.
 We will combine instruction, discussion, demonstrations and roleplay exercises to provide practical experience in integrating the principles of relational wisdom, biblical peacemaking and Christian conciliation in a variety of scenarios drawn from actual church, marriage, business and legal conciliation cases.